MeshachBlue/compushare/README.md

 For Clients
 ==============
 There are many [applications of Monte Carlo simulations](http://en.wikipedia.org/wiki/Monte_Carlo_method#Applications).
 Often there are time sensitive applications.
-Due to the [embarrisingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel) nature of Monte Carlo iterations the time taken for the code to run is directly proportional to the number of cores available.
+Due to the [embarrassingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel) nature of Monte Carlo iterations the time taken for the code to run is directly proportional to the number of cores available.
 If enough GPU miners run this code life saving operations could be tested computationally in minutes instead of days.

 This is already available to clients via Amazon's Spot Instances.
 An example of an implementation is described [here](http://christopherpoole.github.io/static/pdfs/Poole%20et%20al.%20-%20Radiotherapy%20Monte%20Carlo%20simulation%20using%20cloud%20computing%20technology.pdf).
 The downside of using Amazon's service is that the price per instance is rounded up to the hour.
 A "pay-per-iteration" model would significantly benefit the client over current availability.